adonisjs/v6-docs/content/docs/digging_deeper/social_auth.md

     }
     ```

-2. Creates the `config/ally.ts` file.
+2. Create the `config/ally.ts` file.
 This file contains the configuration settings for selected OAuth providers.

 3. Defines the environment variables to store `CLIENT_ID` and `CLIENT_SECRET` for selected OAuth providers.